RaresDrg/readme-server/README.md

     Modular Routing — API routes are grouped into distinct modules based on their domain, keeping related endpoints together and the routing layer clean and scalable.
   </li>
   <li>
-    Centralized Error Handling — all errors are funneled into a global middleware that acts as the single source of truth for failure responses, providing uniform and human‑readable outputs.
+    Centralized Error Handling — all errors are funneled into a global middleware that acts as the single source of truth for failure responses and prevents any exposure of internal details or sensitive configuration data.
   </li>
 </ul>